 Masking can be turned on or off for individual fields or entire field types.
-The toggles on the left let us turn masking on or off for all Email fields.
+The toggles on the left let us turn masking on or off for all fields of a particular type.
 The list on the right configures masking for individual objects or fields.

 Once we're happy with the masking selections, we can go ahead with the deployment.
-In our example we'll mask the FirstName, LastName and Email on the Contact object.
+In this example, we'll mask the FirstName, LastName and Email on the Contact object.

 We can see that the Contact in the source and the Contact in the target have different values for FirstName, LastName and Email.
 The Contact is still attached to the correct Account.